-The TRIO STEM-H program is designed to provide valuable services to support the specific skills needed by low income, first generation, and/or students with disabilities pursuing degrees in science, technology, engineering, math, and health fields.
+The TRIO STEM-H Student Support Services Program is designed to provide valuable services to support the specific skills needed by low income, first generation, and/or students with disabilities pursuing degrees in science, technology, engineering, math, and health fields.
 We collaborate with resources on campus as well provide unique workshops to develop and support the specific skills needed by students in these challenging majors.

 Key components of our program include: